 Currency:

-The official currency of Kiribati is the Australian dollar (AUD), and we recommend ordering currency from your bank prior to the trip.
+The official currency of Kiribati is the Australian dollar (AUD).
+It is recommended that guests order Australian dollars from their bank prior to the trip.
 There are a few ATMs on the island, but they are not always reliable.
-Additionally, the currency exchange at the Honolulu airport is frequently closed, so do not rely on exchanging money there if possible.
+Additionally, the currency exchange counter at the Honolulu airport is frequently closed.

 Electrical Requirements: